SHENSHENZYC/linear-regression-analysis-on-life-expectancy/report.md

 5. final model
     - fit the final model and report statistics

-Multicolinearity and influential points are two major data structural problems that most datasets have but will significantly influence model performance from multiple aspects.
-To begin with, we first identified the source of multicolinearity.
+Multicollinearity and influential points are two major data structural problems that most datasets have but will significantly influence model performance from multiple aspects.
+To begin with, we first identified the source of multicollinearity.

-### Multicolinearity
+### Multicollinearity

-From the above heatmap of correlation matrix, we suspected that there is significant multicolinearity in the dataset.
+From the above heatmap of correlation matrix, we suspected that there is significant multicollinearity in the dataset.
 We followed by calculating Variance Inflation Factor (VIF) score for each potential predictor, which is listed in the table below: